stuycs-gh-classrooms/09-nextcs-p01-unplayable-shenanigens/README.md

 How will you be using arrays in this project?

 1D Array:
-- YOUR ANSER HERE
+- possibly store tiles

 2D Array:
-- YOUR ANSWER HERE
+- store levels

 ### Controls